Carcharodon: Fossil history and evolution

 Study of white shark taxonomy is complicated by nomenclature and repeated taxonomic reassignments of various species.
-C. hastalis, C. subserratus, and C. planus traditionally were placed in Isurus, given their superficial similarity to the teeth of mako sharks, leading many modern shark tooth collectors to still refer to these extinct species as "makos."
+C. hastalis, I. subserratus, and C. planus traditionally were placed in Isurus, given their superficial similarity to the teeth of mako sharks.
 They were later reassigned to a new genus, Cosmopolitodus, a genus maintained as valid in some current literature, and considered a junior synonym of Carcharodon in others.
 C. hastalis has also been described as two morphotypes, "broad-form" and "narrow-form," which some authors have split into two species, C. plicatilis (xiphodon) and C. hastalis, respectively.

-C. subserratus, historically known as C. escheri under the genus Carcharomodus, has recently been reclassified back in to the genus Carcharodon as C. subserratus.
+I. subserratus, historically known as C. escheri under the genus Carcharomodus, has recently been reclassified back in to the genus Carcharodon as C. subserratus, and then again into Isurus.

 The fossil "mega-toothed" sharks like Megalodon have also traditionally been placed in Carcharodon, but most current literature refutes this position, placing mega-toothed sharks in a separate family, Otodontidae, and genus, Otodus (Carcharocles).

-Carcharodon caifassii is the other species in genus Carcharodon.
-It is a debated species, and is considered dubious.
-It lived in the Miocene and Pliocene period and was a possible ancestor of the great white shark (Carcharodon carcharias).
+In 1876, fossils of a shark species referred to as the possible ancestor of the modern Great white shark (Carcharodon carcharias) were named Carcharodon caifassii by the paleontologist Maurice Leriche.
+C. caifassii is now placed as a probable junior synonym of C. carcharias due to the lack of sufficient diagnostic fossils.